codesshaman/vagrant_k3d_ondebian/Readme.md

-# Vagrant virual machine with minikube
+# Vagrant virual machine with k3d

 Your need install vagrant and virtualbox for up this configuration.